zanzaj87/legal-contract-analyser/README.md

 # ANTHROPIC_API_KEY=sk-ant-...   # uncomment if using Claude
 ```

-## Test it out directly in Stremlit
+## Test it out directly in Streamlit

 https://legal-contract-analyser-zanzaj87.streamlit.app/